isel-leic-pdm/2324i/LEIC51N/outline.md

 * Goal: Implement the project's screens containing lists
 * Project: (Option C) Implement the screen for displaying the global ranking.
 This includes the implementation of the service used for interaction with the API.
 Do not forget the automatic tests.
 * Project: (Option B) Implement the screen for displaying the list of favorite games.
 Use a fake implementation of the service used for interaction with Firestore.
 Do not forget the automatic tests.

+## Week 9
+### 09/10/2023 - State management in Android (part 2)
+* Continuation...

+### 10/11/2023 - Practical class
+* Goal: Implement the project's screens that collect data from the user and store it in the application's state
+* Project: (Option C) To implement the screen for collecting user credentials (username and password) using a fake repository implementation that will contain the user token resulting from the login procedure.
+Modify the remaining screens to make use of this repository.
+* Project: (Option B) To implement the screen for collecting user information (nickname and motto) using a fake repository implementation that contains this information.
+Modify the remaining screens to make use of this repository.